 Who can enter?

 Entries can be from individuals or a team (of not more than four people).

-At the date of submission, all entrants and all members of teams must normally be attending secondary school, 6th form college or equivalent in Kent or in such other areas as the organisers, in their absolute discretion, may extend the competition.
+At the date of submission, all entrants and all members of teams must normally be attending secondary school, 6th form college or equivalent.
+For further eligibility criteria please see the competition rules.

 How it works*: